About Camp Okoboji

 New year round Samuel cabin replaced the summer Samuel rental in winter 2018-2019.

-Two Dorms, Dan and Zebulun were converted to 3 season dorms, Added showers and AC/Heating units.
+Dorm Cabins are being converted to 3 season dorms, adding showers and AC/Heating units.

 Camp's largest group facility, Bats Roost (now Bethel Retreat Center), was completed in 1992 and has a 96-person sleeping capacity.
 An original Bats Roost burned in 1968.
 It was replaced with a 36-bed dormitory--this section is the anchor unit for the present facility.